-Creates a limited-time offer that allows any number of students to enroll in your course for free.
+Creates a limited-time offer that allows up to 1000 students to enroll in your course for free.

-Creates a longer-lasting offer that allows 10 unique students to enroll in your course for free.
+Creates a longer-lasting offer that allows up to 100 students to enroll in your course for free.

-After 10 redemptions or 31 days, whichever comes first
+100 redemptions or 31 days after activation, whichever comes first

-For instructors in Udemy’s Deals Program, the displayed prices for a “Current best price” or “Custom price” coupon are based on Udemy’s pricing data for each course.
-If the displayed prices exceed your course’s list price, you will not be able to create that coupon.
+For instructors who are opted into Udemy’s Deals Program, the displayed prices for a “Current best price” or “Custom price” coupon are based on Udemy’s pricing data for each course.
+You will not be able to create a coupon if the displayed price exceeds your course’s list price.

 All coupon prices will be displayed to students in their local currency and adjusted per Udemy’s country-specific price tier matrix.